Steen Andersen Bille (1797–1883): Politics

 In 1864 Bille, now a vice admiral, travelled to China as a fully accredited representative of the state with powers to ratify the trade treaty with that nation.
 Bille retained an interest in public affairs, particularly those of the sea and the navy, often contributing forthright opinions in discussions in the press.
 He retired from state service in 1868 at the age of 70.

 Decorated with several foreign honours, and the high honour of the Grand Cross of the Order of the Dannebrog in 1857, Bille died on 2 May 1883 and was buried in the family plot in Holmens Kirkegård, Copenhagen.

+Personal life

+While a lecturer at the Danish Naval Academy in 1828 Bille married Caroline Bülow, daughter of Frantz Bülow the then Chief of the Danish Army.
+She gave birth to two sons; Steen Andersen Bille (1830–1905) was a navy captain.
+He married Siegfriede Frederikke Raben-Levetzau (1847–1932), daughter of Aron Josias von Raben-Levetzau and Siegfriede Victorine Raben-Levetzau.
+The younger son, Frantz Ernst Bille (1832–1912), died unmarried in London.